 Working with spouses and other positive people in your life helps to make recovery from addiction a team effort.
 The more that the person struggling can express their needs, the better they can be understood, and the higher the motivation for a change in behavior.
 This leads us into the next section...

 One of the most effective approaches to sex addiction therapy is to work with a significant other, if they are present.
 Often partners of a person with sex addiction don’t have a full understanding of the details of the condition and need help appreciating what is going on.
 The more knowledge that a partner has, the better they can understand and come to terms with sex addiction.

 What’s more, partner sensitive therapy aims to help relieve the isolation that the partner likely feels.
 Being alone and having to deal with a significant other who has a sexual addiction can be traumatic.
 The purpose of trauma sensitive therapy is to provide the emotional tools that partners need to help them manage sex addiction and restore balance and normality.
 This can help mend relationships, gain mutual understanding, and grow stonger as a couple.

 At REID Counseling Group, we support a variety of sex addiction programs, each designed to help people dealing with sex addiction issues.
 The purpose is to help individuals work through the fundamental causes of their addictions and find sustainable solutions.
 Dan Johnson supports the 12 Step Program from Sexaholics Anonymous, The Conquer Series, 7 Pillars, Genesis Project, and many others.
 Each of these programs offers individuals a chance to escape their addictions and restore their sanity.

 If you or a person you know has a sex addiction, it can feel like life is getting out of control.
-If you’d like help to regain control and move your relationships in the right direction, then call REID Counselling today on (281) 968-9119.
+If you’d like help to regain control and move your relationships in the right direction, then call REID Counselling today at (281) 968-9119.
 We are a friendly, non-judgemental counseling service designed to enable you to approach and tackle even the most challenging of issues.